 Together with my supervisors, we have recently develop a novel extension of multi-output Gaussian processes for handling heterogeneous outputs.
 In addition, I also study different ways for adaptative change-point detection in high dimensional data.

-- From February to May 2019, I'll be working with Isabel Valera as Research Intern at the Max Planck Institute for Intelligent Systems in Tübingen, Germany
+- From February to June 2019, I've been working with Isabel Valera as Research Intern at the Max Planck Institute for Intelligent Systems in Tübingen, Germany

 - I'll be visiting Mauricio A. Álvarez at the University of Sheffield for one week this January 2019

 - New paper accepted at NeurIPS! (spotlight) [preprint]